qwx9/strangepg/README.md

 - 3d navigation is a kludge on top of 2d navigation
 - The selection box is a kludge and is stupidly resource-heavy
 - The renderer is fairly efficient, but it could be made orders of magnitude faster
+- (pfr*) Layouting ignores nodes with no adjacencies; would be better to place them on better fixed locations as well

 Minor:
 - Web colors with a # are not parsed, but hex values with 0x are